SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 ### Find it in the SAP Business Accelerator Hub

-👉 Go to the [SAP Business Accelerator Hub](https://api.sap.com) and find the SAP S/4HANA Cloud "Business Partner (A2X)" API; you can take whichever route you like, here's just a suggestion:
+👉 Go to the [SAP Business Accelerator Hub](https://api.sap.com) and find the SAP S/4HANA Cloud Public Edition "Business Partner (A2X)" API; you can take whichever route you like, here's just a suggestion:

-1. Use the "Explore" menu at the top of the page and select "SAP S/4HANA Cloud" under the "Products" category
+1. Use the "Explore" menu at the top of the page and select "SAP S/4HANA Cloud Public Edition" under the "Products" category
 1. Select the "APIs" category and narrow the content down by selecting the "ODATA V2" subcategory
     ![the OData V2 APIs for SAP S/4HANA Cloud](assets/odata-v2-apis.png)
 1. Either select the "View All Results" link and scroll down, or, using the "Find" field, search for "business partner", to find the Business Partner (A2X) API